Airgap Portal

 Wireframe v2 - Card list

-• The newest card in the top-left would indicate the newest job that has been requested
+• The newest card (top-left) indicates the newest job that has been requested

-• The card list view could support all needed pages, but limited info could be placed on the card
+• The card list supports needed pages, but limited info could be placed on the card

 • A new job would be created by navigating to a new page to fill out a form